 Dipldenias and Mandevillas

 Dipladenias and Mandevillas can be grown as a bush, a vine or in a hanging basket.
 In warmer tropical regions, they can live outdoors all year round, but in colder regions they have to be brought indoors during winter.
 They come in many different varieties that bloom prolific, showy flowers from spring to fall.
-Grown on 6" Hoops, 8" Trellis, 10" Trellis / Hanging Baskets and 12" Tepees.
+Grown in an assortment of Hoops, Trellises, Tepees and Hanging Baskets.
 Tip: If you are looking for a gift that is sure to please, you can’t go wrong with a Dipladenia or Mandevilla.